-or uny of the ; jonowing:

-Yes Legal / regulatory requirements No
+Legal / regulatory requirements No

-Yes Capital programme No
+Capital programme No

-Yes Work location / building No
+Work location / building No

-Yes Contracts / procurement Yes
+Contracts / procurement Yes

-Yes Information technology (IT) Yes
+Information technology (IT) Yes

-No Other (specify) No
+Other (specify) No

-Yes Yes Yes Yes Yes YesCapital programmeYesWork location / buildingYesContracts / procurementYesInformation technology (IT)

 What will be the impact of not doing this, or doing less of it? / Impact on outcomes?

 - Budget pressures will increase - Staff retention will worsen - Staff efficiency and productivity will worsen - Timely completion of contacts, assessments, reviews and other tasks such as court work will be adversely affected - The vision for adult social care delivery would be at risk - Pressure in acute hospitals will worsen as the pathways used to discharge people are inefficient and become overwhelmed - Backlogs, waiting lists and overdue work will increase